wongnata/PlayerDogModel/README.md

 - Belt bag position is adjusted to be useable (and kind of cute!) when pocketed in dog mode
 - Masked enemies mimicking dog players will use the dog model
 - [OpenBodyCams](https://thunderstore.io/c/lethal-company/p/Zaggy1024/OpenBodyCams/) shows the dog player's camera when monitoring a dog player
-- Soft dependency on [TerminalAPI](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/TerminalApi/#creating-terminal-nodes) adds a terminal command to toggle dog mode ("toggledog")
+- Soft dependency on [TerminalAPI](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/TerminalApi/#creating-terminal-nodes) adds a terminal command to toggle dog mode ("switch model")

 <details>